gustavoghp87/MiseriScraping/README.md

 ############################################################################################################################################

-MiseriScraping is a web scraping app wroten in Python to seek and download telephone numbers with addresses very fast and automatic.
+MiseriScraping is a web scraping app wroten in Python to seek and download telephone numbers with addresses.

 Require:
 pip3 install bs4